 Staying within the law

-If you are an Australian-South African dual national, it's illegal to enter or depart South Africa using your Australian passport.
-You may be turned away from border points and could be fined or imprisoned for up to 12 months.
+South African dual nationals, can’t enter or depart South Africa with a foreign passport.
+You may be fined and turned away from border points or imprisoned for up to 12 months.

 If you're uncertain if the South African Government will treat you as a South African national, contact the South African Department of Home Affairs or the nearest Embassy or Consulate for advice.